IRAS-HKA/aip_wiki/docs/application_llm.md

 # Large Language Model

-This section contains information on the language model of the "Autoamted Item Picking" system.
+This section contains information on the language model of the "Automated Item Picking" system.
 The general structure of the model is described, as well as the integration with Docker and ROS2, followed by an overview of how to operate the LLM with various commands.

-## Description of LLM (Überschrift kann man ändern)
+## Description of LLM

-Beschreibung wie LMM aufgebaut ist und in unserem Fall funktioniert

-Erwähnen dass das LLM in deutscher Sprache bedient werden muss
+A Large Language Model (LLM) is built using a neural network architecture, typically based on transformers, which are designed for handling sequential data.
+It consists of layers of attention mechanisms that allow the model to focus on different parts of the input text simultaneously.
+The model is trained on massive amounts of text data, learning patterns in language, grammar, and context.
+It uses token embeddings to represent words or subwords as vectors, enabling the model to understand relationships between them.
+During inference, the model generates text by predicting the next token in a sequence based on the context provided by the previous tokens.

+In our use case, the user is able to chat with the LLM and interact with it in three different ways (Chat, SceneChat and Command).
+Those communication methods are explained below.

+This allows the user to get information about the detected items and context based item picking e.g. "Pack all the items needed to fix my windshield vipers".

+The website can be used in german as well as in english.

 ## LLM with ROS2

-Beschreibung des Containers und der ROS Integration

-The LLM container is running as a ROS2 Node and contains a Ollama installation with Mistral as LLM.
+The LLM container is running as a ROS2 Node and contains a Ollama installation with Mistral Nemo as LLM.
 The container also hosts the website where the user interaction takes place.

 ## Description of Website